 *.
 I’m not sure what Garland was trying to get out of his actors.
 Jennifer Jason Leigh is usually a favourite of mine but she plays the part of Dr. Ventress as though she’s overdosing on tranquilizers.
 I’m guessing that’s the way Garland wanted her to play it, but I can’t understand why.
 Oscar Isaac as Kane strikes me as being terrible, even when he’s not a pod person.
 As for Natalie Portman, she seems to have been told to just act puzzled.
 She furrows her brow a lot and appears to be vaguely upset at what’s going on, but it’s not like she’s angry or on a mission of vengeance, which is what I thought was the point.

 *.
 The script is not good.
 Watching it a second time I was surprised at how bad much of the dialogue is, and how many scenes are included that don’t serve any function at all.
 There’s also a problem with members of the team acting like the idiots in an idiot-plot horror movie.
 The worst of these is the paramedic Anya, who hysterically doesn’t want to watch the video of the gut python again because she just knows it’s fake.
-The plan for having a guard stand out by themselves at the military base was another headscratcher.
+The plan for having a guard stationed out by herself at the military base was another headscratcher.
 There didn’t seem to be any point to that but to allow someone to get killed.
 Another awkward device is having the team find video recordings explaining what happened to the previous expedition.
-Just because that was what was required.
+Why?
+Just because that was what was required to move things along.

 *.
 The aspect of Annihilation that got the most praise was its look.
 I wasn’t as impressed.
 It has a crayon colourfulness that’s pretty without being threatening.
 Meanwhile, the CGI strikes me as very bad.
 That alligator is awful, as are the pair of deer Lena surprises in the woods.
 I was expecting to be blown away and I wasn’t.